latest nhpb_banner 1__compressed2

 Some companies, such as Huggies and Pampers, may also provide free diaper through programs such as Every Little Bottom as well as Project Hug.
 They may provide disposables or cloth trial services for newborns as well as other baby supplies in partnership with non-profits near you.
 They can also give samples to people who sign up, or they may provide entire boxes of diapers.

-Other help may also be arranged.
-Some manufacturers issue coupons that parents can use to shop, or they give vouchers to pay for the diapers.
+Other help may also be arranged by corporations for low-income families.
+Some manufacturers issue coupons that parents can use to shop, or they give vouchers or gift cards to pay for the diapers.
 The national companies may also coordinate fund raisers and partner with other regional businesses to help low income parents.
 Or they may provide surplus items to the diaper banks and non-profits that are listed below.

 Charities that give free diapers to the low-income

 The charity type agencies listed below receive donations of diapers (or the money to pay for them) from local businesses, civic groups, community businesses, schools and faith-based organizations.
 Samples can also be provided to some clients from free diaper banks near you.
-The goal is to help ensure children and their parents have free diapers, wipes, and other personal hygiene or cleaning supplies to ensure that the child is healthy.
+The goal is to help ensure parents have free diapers, wipes, and other personal hygiene or cleaning supplies to ensure that the newborn is healthy.
 Find a listing of resources by state below.

-A nationwide network of free clothing closets can be used.
+A nationwide network of free clothing closets will help with diapers, and those centers can be used for help.
 While some of them sell low cost goods, others will provide the essentials that a new, low income parent needs at no cost to them.
 Some struggling families may be given help for a newborn, maternity or baby clothes or free diapers may be offered in an emergency.
 They also provide referrals.
 Find sources of free clothes and household items.

 Families in the military, foster kids, and special needs infants can apply for free diapers from the Rebecca Foundation's Cloth Option Closet.
 They have clothe diapers, deliver items to regions not supported by a “chapter”, and will even loan out free diapers as well to qualified low income parents.